-The power of compounding is a beautiful concept and a long-term investment strategy is the driver behind it.
+The power of compounding is a beautiful concept and a long-term investment strategy is a driver behind it.
 You invest and let your money make money for you over a longer time frame.

 However, nothing good comes on a platter.

 A successful long-term investment strategy requires a bit of homework.
-Study your risk and goals, and research on the investment products to go a long way with long-term mutual fund investment strategy.
+Study your risk and goals, and research the investment products to go a long way with a long-term mutual fund investment strategy.

 The awareness amongst Indian investors about mutual funds is still catching up.
-As of March 2021, individual investors held Rs.17.27 lakh crores in mutual funds as of, an increase of 33.84% over March 2020.
+As of March 2021, individual investors held Rs.17.27 lakh crores in mutual funds, an increase of 33.84% over March 2020.